Buy a ticket

 Protection of the château as a historic monument

 The 20th century saw a growing enthusiasm for remarkable buildings.
-Château de Beaugency thus secured two-fold protection: the lord’s manor, the garden tower, the round tower and the square tower were added to the additional list of historical monuments, while the arcade wing, southern gallery and former house of Jean d’Orléans-Longueville were included on the same list.
+The Château de Beaugency thus secured two-fold protection: the lord’s manor, the garden tower, the round tower, and the square tower were added to the supplementary list of historic monuments, while the arcade wing, southern gallery, and former house of Jean d’Orléans-Longueville were included on the same list.

 Between 1928 and 2018

-Daniel Vannier musesums, holiday camp and J. Dunois Museum
+Daniel Vannier museums, holiday camp, and J. Dunois Museum

 From 2021 onwards